occasiongenius/og-react-swipe/README.md

 ```

 ## Planned Features
  * animation hook: a function passed to Card that will be passed x,y position of the mouse at the same throttled rate as animations.
-This can be sued for external animations and dom updates
+This can be used for external animations and dom updates